samdark/yii2-psr-log-target/README.md

                     // It is optional parameter.
 The message levels that this target is interested in.
                     // The parameter can be an array.
                     'levels' => ['info', yii\log\Logger::LEVEL_WARNING, Psr\Log\LogLevel::CRITICAL],
+                    // It is optional parameter.
+Default value is false.
+If you use Yii log buffering, you see buffer write time, and not real timestamp.
+                    // If you want write real time to logs, you can set addTimestampToContext as true and use timestamp from log event context.
+                    'addTimestampToContext' => true,
                 ],
                 // ...
             ],